lgxi24/lgxi24.github.io/_pages/about.md

 I’m currently an undergraduate student in the Department of Electrical and Electronic Engineering at Imperial College London.
 My experience spans multiple disciplines, including computer architecture, FPGA (Field-Programmable Gate Array), and machine learning.

-Currently, my research interests are efficient LLM inference, e.g., test-time scaling, and efficient Diffusion LLM (dLLM) inference.
+Currently, my research interests are efficient LLM inference, including test-time scaling, mixed-precision inference, and efficient Diffusion LLM (dLLM) inference.
 You can check out [Experiences](/cv/) to see some of my experiences.

 ---